cdsittampalam/documentation/docs/Qredo App Overview.md

 System Requirements
 -------------------

-The Qredo web app runs on Safari, Chrome, Internet Explorer, Firefox, and Opera.
+The Qredo Wallet app runs on Safari, Chrome, Internet Explorer, Firefox, and Opera.

 The Qredo Signing App runs on iOS versions of OSX13 and above.
 Future releases will support Android.
 These phones must include the biometric capabilities of either the Face ID or Touch ID.